 6.1 We use the following methods to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

-Public house visits by Area Managers and Regional Managers;
+Public house visits by Business Development Partners and Regional Managers;

 Monitoring of recruitment and payroll systems within the business; and